Reikooters/YoutubeTitleForYvonne/README.md

 8. Configure the font, color and styles to your liking.
 9. Click the "Done" button.

-The text will now be shown on-screen.
+#### Scrolling/ticker effect

 To improve the visual appearance, follow these steps to setup scrolling.
 This makes the text scroll within a constrained area like a ticker, similar to the old HTML marquee effect from the 1990s/2000s.

 1. Rght click on the text source you created in the "Sources" panel.
 2. Choose Filters > Edit Filters.